Can Your Business *Really* Go Paperless?

 April 20, 2018

-In honor of Earth Day, we’re giving you compelling business reasons to reduce your paper consumption – plus tips on how to painlessly achieve paperless status.
+Check out these compelling business reasons to reduce your paper consumption – plus tips on how to painlessly achieve paperless status.

 Office life has come a long way from clacking typewriters and finicky fax machines.
 Many entrepreneurs take care of business with little more than a laptop, a smartphone and a printer.